dimitry-lzs/space/mars_path.md

     *Outcome*: If the team responds swiftly and takes the necessary protective measures, damage is minimized.

-    *Failure*: Fail will result in the colony facing reduced operations, compromised equipment, and impaired visibility, leading to a loss of -6 resource points.
+    *Failure*: Fail will result in the settlement facing reduced operations, compromised equipment, and impaired visibility, leading to a loss of -6 resource points.

 10. **Enigmatic Martian Stones**[Unavoidable][<span style="color:yellow">Yellow</span>]